Super User

 Jerwood Gallery (Hastings Contemporary)

-Jerwood Gallery is a museum of contemporary British art located on the Stade in Hastings, East Sussex and operated by the Jerwood Foundation, a privately funded charity.
-Opened in March 2012, the £4m gallery contains both temporary exhibitions and a permanent collection of work by artists including L.S.
-Lowry, Augustus John, Stanley Spencer and Maggi Hambling.
-The new-build gallery is part of a wider masterplan to develop a new public space and community uses on a former coach and lorry park occupying a pivotal seafront site in Hastings Old Town.
+Jerwood Gallery, located in Hastings, East Sussex, is dedicated to contemporary British art and operated by the Jerwood Foundation, a privately funded charity.
+The new build gallery is part of a wider masterplan to transform a former coach and lorry park on a key seafront site in Hastings Old Town.

 Wednesday, 27 August 2014 00:00